ferazog/upcomingmovies/README.md

 2. Request the list of upcoming movies from The Movie Database API using Retrofit.

-3. Use Room to save and remove movies from the watchlist.
+3. Use Room to store the watchlist.

-4. Show a notification when a saved movie is releasing.
+4. Show a notification when a saved movie is released.

 5. Show the details of a movie using coordinator layout.